NukaWorks/ModularKit/README.md

 ## What is ModularKit ?

-**ModularKit**, a lightweight and powerful Java micro-framework for creating modular apps.
+**ModularKit**, an alternative to the OSGi framework, more lightweight  and powerful Java toolkit for creating modular apps.

 With ModularKit, you can create modular apps with increased flexibility and